MBilalQureshi/javascript-rev/README.md

 node spreadOp.js
 Gives us more powerful ways of manipulating JavaScript arrays

-By using the ... three dots operator in an array
+By using the ... three dots operator in an array or object

+### Rest Parameter Syntax
+node rest.js
+- Allows us to handle the contents of arrays of multiple lengths

+- By using the ... three dots rest parameter

+- Rest Parameter Syntax works in the opposite  direction from the spread operator.
+Where the spread operator can break an array into  its individual elements, the rest parameter syntax combines individual elements into an array.
+It can  also be used to represent the “rest” of the values